Sacrament Of Marriage

 1. Book The Church

 It is advisable to book the Church as early as possible – a minimum of 3 months notice is required.
 The latest time for a Marriage Ceremony is 4 p.m.
-Please contact the Parish Office (have hyperlink here to the Contact Us page).
+Please contact the Parish Office.
 Marriages can take place on any day except Sundays and major feast days.

 A contribution of €250 must be made to the Church when booking the wedding, this is inclusive of €50 to the Sacristan who will be engaged by the Parish on your behalf to prepare the Church, be present during the Ceremony and tidy up afterwards.
 The remainder of your donation is recorded and divided in a three fold manner: parish upkeep; Diocesan Common Fund; clergy salaries.